-In 2023, samples from Belgium, Bulgaria, Denmark, France, Germany, Hungary, Italy, the Netherlands, Poland, Romania, Sweden and the United Kingdom were analyzed.
-Single isolates, carrying the mutation C-I87F were detected in France, Germany and the Netherlands, showing low resistance factors with no impact on field efficacy.
+In 2024, samples from Belgium, Bulgaria, Denmark, France, Germany, Lithuania, Poland, Sweden and the United Kingdom were analyzed.
+Single isolates, carrying the mutation C-I87F were detected in Belgium, France, Germany and the United Kingdom with no change in field efficacy being reported.
 In the remaining countries, full sensitivity was reported.